A policy supplies privileges to an entity such as a catalog, schema, table, view, or column, based on the entity’s assigned attributes, such as tags.

 .

 User attribute statements can also be substituted in row filter expressions automatically on a per user basis.
-There are two special expressions which allow for this substitution:
+There are two special expressions that allow for this substitution:

 $USER_ATTRIBUTE('attributeName')